Roger Federer career statistics: Doubles

 1 Held as Hamburg Masters (outdoor clay) until 2008, Madrid Masters (outdoor clay) 2009 – present.

 2 Held as Stuttgart Masters (indoor hard) until 2001, Madrid Masters (indoor hard) from 2002 to 2008, and Shanghai Masters (outdoor hard) 2009 – present.

 3 Including appearances in Grand Slam, ATP Tour main draw matches, and Summer Olympics.

 4 Including matches in Grand Slam, ATP Tour events, Summer Olympics, Davis Cup and Laver Cup.

-Grand Slam tournaments
+Grand Slam tournament finals

-Federer has won the third most Grand Slam tournaments of any male player in tennis history (20), behind Djokovic (22) and Nadal (22).
-He has reached the 2nd most finals (31), record most semifinals (46), quarterfinals (58), and fourth rounds (69), and has participated at the joint-most tournaments (81, along with Feliciano López).
-He has won the most matches at these tournaments (369).
+Federer has won the third most Grand Slam tournaments of any male player in tennis history (20), behind Djokovic (24) and Nadal (22).
+He has reached the second-most finals (31), second-most semifinals (46), second-most quarterfinals (58), and joint-most fourth rounds (69), and has participated at the joint-most tournaments (81, along with Feliciano López).
+He has won the second-most matches at these tournaments (369, behind Djokovic).
 He is the only man to win three tournaments at least five times each, and to win two of these tournaments five consecutive times.
 He is one of eight men to win all four Grand Slam tournaments.
-He, along with Ivan Lendl and Novak Djokovic, has the most runner-up (11) showing in Grand Slam finals.